patternizer/quantum-poetry.github.io/README.md

 The code should run with the [standard CPython](https://www.python.org/downloads/) installation and was tested in a conda virtual environment running a 64-bit version of Python 3.6+.

-quantum_poetry can be run from sources directly, once the following module requirements are resolved:
+quantum_poetry can be run from sources directly, once the modules in requirements.txt are resolved.

-* `tbd`

 Run with:

     $ python quantum_poetry.py

+A static version of the app can be run locally with:

+    $ python app.py

 ## License